dataminer-site/dataminer-site.github.io/docs/api/python/conversion.md

 ## Result Conversion: DataMiner Results to Python

-DuckDB's Python client provides multiple additional methods that can be used to efficiently retrieve data.
+DataMiner's Python client provides multiple additional methods that can be used to efficiently retrieve data.

 ### NumPy